 Raaj S. Narayan

 Raaj S. Narayan is a Partner at Wachtell Lipton in the Corporate Department.
 He focuses on mergers and acquisitions, capital markets transactions, takeover and shareholder activism defense and corporate governance matters.
 He represents public and private companies and private equity funds on a wide range of domestic and cross-border mergers, acquisitions, divestitures, spinoffs, investments, joint ventures, initial public offerings and other securities offerings.
 Based in Silicon Valley, he represents companies and investors across industries, with a substantial portion of his practice involving technology, fintech and financial services companies.
-Mr. Narayan was named a Rising Star by Law360 for 2019.
+Mr. Narayan has been named a Rising Star by Law360, Expert Guides and Euromoney.

 Mr. Narayan received a B.A. cum laude from Yale University and a J.D. from Stanford Law School, where he was a member of the Stanford Law Review and the Stanford Law & Policy Review.